kognise/obsidian-aviation/FAR/Volume 4/F Policy statements/0398 Guidelines for individual determinations of basic essential air service.md

 \(3\) More flights are needed to accommodate passengers because smaller aircraft are being used at the place;

-\(4\) More flights are needed in order to ensure adequate connecting opportunities as provided for by §398.7; or
+\(4\) More flights are needed in order to ensure adequate connecting opportunities as provided for by [[Volume 4/F Policy statements/0398 Guidelines for individual determinations of basic essential air service.md#§398.7   Timing of flights.|§398.7]]; or

 \(5\) For Alaska, the appropriate state agency agrees that more frequent service is needed to accommodate cargo traffic with the aircraft used at the eligible place.